 Patterns of Proposers’ Choices Across Conditions.
 We expected different patterns of correlated choices across conditions, with some choice patterns corresponding to Proposers who were sensitive to social norms of fairness, and other choice patterns corresponding to expected value maximization.
-According to the social norms hypothesis, in the full information condition, norm-follow should choose Coin because believed that the majority of Responders considered Coin to be fair (see ), whereas expected value maximizers should choose (5,5) or (8,2) based on their expected values.
+According to the social norms hypothesis, in the full information condition, norm-following Proposers should choose Coin because they believed that the majority of Responders and Proposers considered Coin to be fair (see Table 3), whereas expected value maximizers should choose (5,5) or (8,2) based on their expected values.
 Because normative expectations for Coin were absent in the private information condition, both types should choose (5,5) or (8,2) based on their expected values, with the constraint that expected value maximizers should make the same choice in the full information condition, as their preferences are, by definition, insensitive to normative expectations.
-In the limited information condition, normative expectations for Coin were present (see ), but norm conformity could not be assessed due to the opacity of the offer source (a direct choice or the result of a coin flip).
+In the limited information condition, normative expectations for Coin were present (see Table 3), but norm conformity could not be assessed by Responders due to the opacity of the offer source (a direct choice or the result of a coin flip).
 Thus, either (5,5) or (8,2) could be expected, with the constraint that any Proposer who chose (8,2) in the full or private conditions should choose (8,2) in the limited condition as well, as the probability of (8,2) being rejected in the latter condition is, ceteris paribus, lower than in the former conditions.
 To summarize, of the 27 possible patterns of choices across conditions, we expected to observe the following 6 patterns: Coin-(5,5)-(8,2), Coin-(8,2)-(8,2), Coin-(5,5)-(5,5), (5,5)-(5,5)-(5,5), (5,5)-(5,5)-(8,2), and (8,2)-(8,2)-(8,2).

-tabulates observed offer patterns across conditions.
+Table 6 tabulates observed offer patterns across conditions.
 24 of the 32 observed patterns were contained in the list of expected patterns generated by the social norms hypothesis.
 The only offer pattern on our list of expected patterns for which there were no observations was (5,5)-(5,5)-(8,2).
 For the remaining observed offer patterns, the Proposer offered Coin in either the private or limited condition, with the exception of the pattern (8,2)-(8,2)-(5,5).
 On the whole, the observed patterns were consistent with predictions based on a theory of social norms.

 [Table 6 here]

 Conclusion